qdrant/landing_page/qdrant-landing/content/blog/building-a-high-performance-entity-matching-solution-with-qdrant-rishabh-bhardwaj-vector-space-talks-005.md

 ## Transcript:
 Demetrios:
-Hello, fellow travelers in vector space there.
-I call you astronauts.
-Today we've got an incredible conversation coming up with Rashab, and I am happy that you all have joined us.
-Rashab, it's great to have you here, man.
+Hello, fellow travelers in vector space.
+Dare, I call you astronauts?
+Today we've got an incredible conversation coming up with Rishabh, and I am happy that you all have joined us.
+Rishabh, it's great to have you here, man.
 How you doing?

 Rishabh Bhardwaj:
-Thanks for having me, Dimitris.
+Thanks for having me, Demetrios.
 I'm doing really great.

 Demetrios:
 Cool.
 I love hearing that.
 And I know you are in India.
 It is a little bit late there, so I appreciate you taking the time to come on the Vector space talks with us today.
 You've got a lot of stuff that you're going to be talking about.
 For anybody that does not know you, you are a data engineer at Hrs Group, and you're responsible for designing, developing, and maintaining data pipelines and infrastructure that supports the company.
 I am excited because today we're going to be talking about building a high performance hotel matching solution with Qdrant.
 Of course, there's a little kicker there.